 Where’s my dad?
 He promised he’d be here with my sweatshirt.
 He always comes to my games.
 I don’t have any more time to think about it, though, because the ref blows the whistle, tosses the jump ball, and the game gets started.

 My knee is throbbing as soon as I start to run, and I’m distracted every time I see the doors to the gym open.
-But it’s never my dad, always someone else.
+But it’s never my dad; it’s always someone else.

 The Bucs take possession of the ball over and over again, and one girl that’s as big as my brothers swipes it from me like I handed it to her on a silver platter.
 Coach calls a time-out and scowls at all of us then turns her predatory glare towards me.